 Undermining the Mercury Standards would put these benefits at risk:

 - 40,000Pounds of mercury reduced5

-The threat: Even though virtually every power plant in America is already in compliance with standards, the Trump administration is seeking to further draw out litigation over these rules.
+The threat: Even though virtually every power plant in America is already in compliance with standards, the Trump administration is threatening to roll back these rules.